Granular rheology: a tale of three time scales: The Two time scales Toy model

 \item[(ii)] $\dot{\gamma}\gg\Gamma$: advection dominated regime.\\ Here, we must discriminate two different scenarios, because there are two separate causes that can lead the system into such a regime. \begin{itemize} \item $\Gamma\rightarrow0$: yielding regime.

-If $\varphi>\varphi_g$, where $\varphi_g$ is the location of the ideal MCT granular glass transition in the equivalent unsheared system \cite{Kranz10,Kranz13}, the structural relaxations become infinitely slow \cite{foot7}.
-Hence, whatever the value of $\dot{\gamma}$, the condition $u\ll1$ is always respected.
+If $\varphi>\varphi_g$, where $\varphi_g$ is the location of the MCT granular glass transition in the equivalent unsheared system \cite{Kranz10,Kranz13}, the structural relaxations become infinitely slow (note that since the system is always shear molten, the existence of a true MCT glass transition, or an avoided transition with no diverging time scale, is irrelevant; As a matter of fact, as long as $\Gamma\ll\dot\gamma$, $\dot\gamma$ fixes the scale of the decay of $\Phi$ towards 0, independently of the existence of another process that may cause a decay at later time in the unsheared system, otherwise, the advection channel is the only relaxation channel).
+Hence, whatever the value of $\dot{\gamma}$, the condition Wi$\gg1$ is always respected.
 In that case,